-Techem will carry out a feasibility check for the reduction potential for Techem devices in the areas of service life
+Techem will carry out a feasibility check for the reduction potential for Techem devices in the areas of service life extension, use of recyclates, reprocessing and remanufacturing by fiscal year 2025 and will then implement the most promising measures.
+The long-term reduction target can only be achieved with a holistic transition to circular production of all devices.
 For this reason, Techem will involve the supply chain intensively in order to achieve its emission reduction targets in cooperation with the manufacturers.